minitage/minitage.github.io/source/installation.rst

 A stable version
 -----------------

-    Minitage is a classical python egg, you can get it throught easy_install.
+    Minitage is a classical python egg, you can get it throught easy_install (DISTRIBUTE).

     To install minitage in a stable version, follow those steps: